isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 that glues three strings together.
 Then, in the SQL query we call both functions.
 These initial queries will be starting points for a more complicated example below.

-These queries use *Standard* SQL, to if you're in the web interface, remember to open the options and uncheck the 'Use Legacy SQL' button.
+These queries use *Standard* SQL, so if you're in the web interface, remember to open the options panel and uncheck the 'Use Legacy SQL' button.

 .. code-block:: sql